Joennuh/Dice-Tower/README.md

 This README.md needs to be enriched with photo's, images, etc. This is something I strive to add during the progress of the project.

 ## Short introduction
-The Dice Tower project is a project where a good friend / ex-colleague came up with.
+The Dice Tower project is a project where my good friend / ex-colleague Nico Jongsma (aka Axios, not a Github user) came up with.
 He wanted to build a Dice Tower himself.
 To get an idea of what a Dice Tower could look like please Google the term: <https://www.google.com/search?tbm=isch&q=dice+tower>

-My friend doesn't have the knowledge of the electronics and programming.
-The more I explained which parts and skills are needed, the simpler the electronic part of the project should be according to my friend.
+Nico doesn't have the knowledge of the electronics and programming.
+The more I explained which parts and skills are needed, the simpler the electronic part of the project should be according to Nico.
 For me it was more like a challenge to get the elektronics working in such a way that totally fits in his cool looking Dice Tower.

-My friend wanted to build a Dice Tower which have a kind of skull on the front of the tower.
+Nico wanted to build a Dice Tower which have a kind of skull on the front of the tower.
 In that skulls there will be placed 2 red leds as eyes which should blink when a dice is put in the tower.
 Then he wanted a campfire somehere on the object.
 This will be simmulated with 3 yellow leds (lights up as orange in my opinion).
 Then he wants to connect 4 miniature lanterns which should be permanantly lit.
 And finally he also wants to put 20 cold white leds in the tower which also should be lit permanently.

 The things I added to the ideas of my colleague:
 - A Wemos D1 mini to add interaction and animation effects to the Dice Tower.